UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 1. Note that the text "neo4j > Untitled Perspective 1"
    has been changed in "neo4j > ricgraph_bloom_config".
-1. A few centimeters below "neo4j > ricgraph_bloom_config", just below the text "Add category", click on the oval "RCGNode".
+1. A few centimeters below "neo4j > ricgraph_bloom_config", just below the text "Add category", click on the oval "RicgraphNode".
 At the right, a new window will appear.
-1. In this window, below the word "Labels", check if an oval box with the text "RCGNode" is shown.
-If not, click on "Add labels", click on "RCGNode".
+1. In this window, below the word "Labels", check if an oval box with the text "RicgraphNode" is shown.
+If not, click on "Add labels", click on "RicgraphNode".
 1. Click on the icon <img src="images/neo4j2.jpg" height="20">
    to go back to the main screen of Bloom.
 1. Ready.